DReichLab/cTools/README.prepare.md

 ***Notes***:
 Samtools and htsbox are required by uncompress.pl.
 The input files sample.ccomp.fa.rz and sample.ccompmask.fa.rz need to be in the same folder.
-The output files will be in the same folder of sample.ccomp.fa.rz.
+The output files will be in the same folder of the input files.

 ## 2. ccompress